How Therapeutic Guidelines are produced

 The text of Therapeutic Guidelines is developed by expert groups.

-Each group comprises approximately 14 people, including a chair, one or two editors, experts in relevant medical specialties, a clinical pharmacology trainee, a general practitioner, and a pharmacist.
+Each group comprises approximately 14 people, including a chair, one or two editors, experts in relevant medical specialties, a general practitioner, and a pharmacist.
 Depending on the subject matter, the group may also include experts from other areas, such as nursing, physiotherapy and nutrition.

 See a list of expert groups by guideline.